BryonyRBlack/christie_restaurant/testing.md

 * Ability to add new entries
 * Ability to delete entries

-This has passed
+This has passed, however is only available to the superuser on the admin page.

 ### Social Feed
 * The ability to post
 * The ability to delete or edit posts later

 The first passes.
-The latter has not been implimented for the social feed, however is available on the comments on artciles.
+The latter has not been implimented for the social feed, however is available on the comments on articles.
 This was due to time restraints, and would be a future addition.

 ### Like or dislike a comment
 * A fully functional like button